Crater National Forest > Rogue River National Forest > Southwest Oregon District, ODF 39S-4W-11

 April 21, 1954: "Warnings of forest fire danger were issued here, following a fire that burned two acres in the Squaw Creek area near Tallowbox Lookout.
 Foresters said drying weather had created an earlier-than-usual danger."
 (The Oregon Statesman)

-1965: "Complete construction of new lookout and removal of old lookout."
-(Southwest Oregon District seasonal report - 1965)
+1963: "Complete construction of new lookout and removal of old lookout."
+(Southwest Oregon District Annual Report)

 1988: Five young people were hired under the Oregon Youth Conservation Corps.
 Along with fire fighting the crew members worked with regular crews on projects, including the remodeling of Tallowbox Lookout.
 (Annual Report, Southwest Oregon District)